FlatStdlib/RE/README.md

 If the null check was changed or removed this app then seg faults trying to process an invalid fopen and continue to execute further code relying on the file.

 You can then use the byte to the if statement, (48 83 7d f8 00) with the last value being the null/0.
 (00).
 You can find and replace this in a hex editor directly

+For runtime, You attach to the process and do the same thing by jumping around in it